arye-dov-eidelman/connect-four/README.md

 #### `#position_taken?`

-The `#position_taken?` method will be responsible for evaluating the user's desired move against the Tic Tac Toe board and checking to see whether or not that position is already occupied.
+The `#position_taken?` method will be responsible for evaluating the user's desired move against the Connect Four board and checking to see whether or not that position is already occupied.
 Note that this method will be running *after* `#input_to_index`, so it will be checking index values.
 When it is passed the index value for a prospective move, `#position_taken?` will check to see if that position on the `@board` is vacant or if it contains an `"X"` or an `"O"`.
 If the position is free, the method should return `false` (i.e., "the position is not taken"); otherwise, it will return `true`.

 #### `#valid_move?`